Mikejo5000/vsts-docs-pr/docs/pipelines/languages/docker.md

 <a name="troubleshooting"></a>
 ## Troubleshooting

-If you are able to build your project on your development machine, but are having trouble building it on VSTS or TFS, explore the following potential causes and corrective actions:
+If you are able to build your image on your development machine, but are having trouble building it on VSTS or TFS, explore the following potential causes and corrective actions:

+::: moniker range="vsts"

+* Check that you are using the correct type of agents - Microsoft-hosted Linux or Microsoft-hosted Windows - to mimic the type of containers you build on your development machine.

+* If you use Microsoft-hosted agents to run your builds, the docker images are not cached from build to build since you get a new machine for every build.
+This will make your builds on Microsoft-hosted agents run longer than those on your development machine.

+::: moniker-end

 * Check that the versions of the .NET Core SDK and runtime on your development machine match those on the agent.
   You can include a command line script `dotnet --version` in your build definition to print the version of .NET Core SDK.